SimonStorlSchulke/blender-addons/README.md

 # blender-addons
-A collection of small Blender Addons
+Here I will upload small Blender Addons that are too not worthy if their own repository.

+## Add Lightblocker
+Creates a Lightblocker Object with an material preset from the Light Context Menu.